Engineering Blog: Subtitle Data Prep

 One of the most powerful applications of clean, bulk transcript data is in building robust Retrieval-Augmented Generation (RAG) systems.
 By feeding a large corpus into a vector database, you can provide your LLM with real-time context.

-Figure 3: RAG Injection Workflow
+Figure 3: RAG Injection Architecture

 Technical Q&A